karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

     "description": "Enables the use of authorization with Microsoft.Identity.Web."
   },
 ```

-- If the user sets the value to ``false``, the template engine needs to remove any ``Microsoft.Web.Identity`` reference from the solution created.
+- If the user sets the value to ``false``, the template engine needs to remove any ``Microsoft.Web.Identity`` reference from the solution.
 - If the user sets this symbol to ``true``, the template engine needs to keep the references to the ``Microsoft.Web.Identity``.

-If you take a look at the  ``Startup.cs``, you'll see that all the ``Microsoft.Web.Identity`` references are being wrapped in a conditional.
+If you take a look at the  ``Startup.cs``, you'll see that all the ``Microsoft.Web.Identity`` references are being wrapped in a conditional operator.

 ```csharp
 #if Authorization